rrcampbell-exe/social-media-api/README.md

 ## Credits
 ### Developed By
 - [Ryan R. Campbell](https://www.github.com/rrcampbell-exe/)

+### With Additional Credit To
+- `dateFormat` helper functionality based on equivalent functionality found in 2U module 18, "NoSQL"
+- Music featured in walkthrough video via [Streambeats by Harris Heller.](https://www.youtube.com/channel/UCQ6hCusHlsIDXqoTbbTHSUQ) Used under DMCA-free license as provided by creator.

 ## Questions, Comments, Suggestions
 Please email [Ryan R. Campbell](mailto:campbell.ryan.r@gmail.com) with any questions, to report any bugs, or to make any feature suggestions.
 You can also [contact Ryan R. Campbell on GitHub](https://www.github.com/rrcampbell-exe/).